Brian Gershon

 There are two separate cost buckets worth keeping distinct.

 LLM API costs - what this post covers.
 The exact savings depend on which model you choose and your usage pattern, but the combination of heartbeat isolation and model tiering consistently brings costs to a fraction of the default.
-The 90% reduction in the headline is the ceiling if you are coming from an Opus-default setup with unconfigured heartbeat; your actual number depends on your workload.

 Hosting costs - a separate line item.
 I run OpenClaw on Hetzner for about $12/month.
 If you have a dedicated local machine that can run always-on, that unlocks another option: open-weight models via Ollama or similar, which can drive LLM API spend to near zero for many workloads.
 The tradeoff is hardware requirements and setup complexity.